mhart/react-server-routing-example/README.md

       }

       // Define the props for the top level React component – here we have the
-      // name of the component we want to display for this route, as well as
+      // key to lookup the component we want to display for this route, as well
-      // any data we've fetched
+      // as any data we've fetched
       var props = {
-        componentName: route.componentName,
+        routeKey: route.key,
         data: data,
       }